 Intermediate Section

-Hornung teaches different scaling strategies like incremental, fast budget, ad set duplication, lookalike expansion, additional lookalike creation, and additional specific interest.
-The information is incredibly useful, and comprises a majority of the value of the course.
+Hornung demonstrates multiple scaling strategies including incremental, fast budget, ad set duplication, lookalike expansion, additional lookalike creation, and specific interest targeting.
+This information proves genuinely valuable and comprises the course’s primary worth.

-Finally, Hornung breaks down advertising into three frameworks: advance, story copy, and offer copy.
-He explains each framework and how you can utilize each of them in unison to create a successful campaign.
-The information is useful as it helps you determine what exact type of advertisement you need for your product or service.
+Finally, Hornung breaks advertising into three frameworks: advance, story copy, and offer copy.
+He explains each framework and their combined application for successful campaigns.
+This information helps determine the precise advertisement type needed for your product or service.

 Hornung’s Course Quality